lewoudar/ib_client/CONTRIBUTING.md

 If you want to propose a new feature:
 - explain in detail how it would work.
 - keep the scope as narrow as possible to make it easier to develop.
-- if you want to propose code, just read below the section **code contribution**.
+- if you want to propose code, just read below the section [code contribution](#code-contribution).

 ## Documentation